KavishDhiman/BridgeLabz_JAVA/README.md

 None

-28th January, 2026
-What I’ve done:

-Worked on Java Collections concepts

-Completed the Collections assignment

-What I will do next:

-Start Factory Robot Hazard Analyzer project

-Issues:

-None

-29th January, 2026
-What I’ve done:

-Started working on Factory Robot Hazard Analyzer

-Set up the initial project structure

-What I will do next:

-Complete Factory Robot Hazard Analyzer project

-Issues:

-None

-30th January, 2026
-What I’ve done:

-Completed Factory Robot Hazard Analyzer

-Revised Data Structures for review

-What I will do next:

-Work on Java IO Streams

-Issues:

-None

-31st January, 2026
-What I’ve done:

-Studied Java IO Streams concepts

-Completed practical implementation

-Pushed code to GitHub with proper folder structure

-Attended Data Structure review

-What I will do next:

-Study Java Exception Handling

-Issues:

-None

-2nd February, 2026
-What I’ve done:

-Studied Java Exception Handling concepts

-Completed practical implementation

-Pushed Exceptions assignment to GitHub

-What I will do next:

-Implement Ocean Fleet console-based application

-Issues:

-None

-3rd February, 2026
-What I’ve done:

-Implemented Ocean Fleet console-based application use case-wise

-Followed OOPS and Data Structures concepts

-Used GitFlow branching strategy

-What I will do next:

-Work on Regex validation and JUnit

-Issues:

-None

-4th February, 2026
-What I’ve done:

-Completed Regex validation programs

-Implemented JUnit test cases

-Pushed the code using GitFlow process

-What I will do next:

-Implement Java 8 features

-Issues:

-None

-5th February, 2026
-What I’ve done:

-Implemented Java 8 features including Streams and Lambda expressions

-Submitted the GitHub repository link

-What I will do next:

-Prepare for weekly review

-Issues:

-None

-6th February, 2026
-What I’ve done:

-Studied thoroughly for the review session

-Revised Java IO Streams, Exception Handling, OOPS concepts, Data Structures, and Java 8 features

-What I will do next:

-Attend PowerSkills program

-Issues:

-None

-7th February, 2026
-What I’ve done:

-Attended PowerSkills program kickoff session

-Learned the importance of active participation, professionalism, and communication

-What I will do next:

-Create STREAM-API repository

-Issues:

-None

-9th February, 2026
-What I’ve done:

-Created a new repository named STREAM-API

-Set up main and develop branches using GitFlow

-Prepared project structure for Java 8 Streams API implementation

-What I will do next:

-Study Advanced Java – Java 8 Streams concepts

-Issues:

-None

-10th February, 2026
-What I’ve done:

-Worked on Advanced Java – Java 8 Features

-Revised functional interfaces, lambda expressions, and stream operations

-What I will do next:

-Complete Streams API assignments

-Issues:

-None

-11th February, 2026
-What I’ve done:

-Completed assignments related to Java 8 Streams API

-Completed CSV Data Handling assignment

-Followed proper folder structure and GitFlow process while pushing code

-What I will do next:

-Start Lexical Twist Puzzle Application

-Issues:

-None

-12th February, 2026
-What I’ve done:

-Started working on console-based Lexical Twist Puzzle Application

-Planned implementation use case-wise following OOPS principles and GitFlow strategy

-What I will do next:

-Review pending assignments and revise concepts

-Issues:

-None

-13th February, 2026
-What I’ve done:

-Reviewed pending assignments up to CSV Data Handling

-Prepared for upcoming review

-What I will do next:

-Attend SoftSkills presentation session

-Issues:

-None

-14th February, 2026
-What I’ve done:

-Attended SoftSkills presentation session

-Practiced structured communication and confident speaking

-What I will do next:

-Work on Trees and Graphs

-Issues:

-None

-16th February, 2026
-What I’ve done:

-Studied Trees and Graphs concepts

-Implemented BFS and DFS traversal techniques

-Worked on binary tree and graph-based problem solving

-What I will do next:

-Prepare for review session

-Issues:

-None

-17th February, 2026
-What I’ve done:

-Revised Java 8 Features

-Revised Streams API and CSV Data Handling

-Revised Trees & Graphs and OOPS concepts

-What I will do next:

-Study Annotations and Reflection

-Issues:

-None

-18th February, 2026
-What I’ve done:

-Studied Annotations and Reflection concepts

-Explored runtime inspection of classes, methods, and fields

-Implemented practical examples

-What I will do next:

-Continue Advanced Java practice

-Issues:

-None
+## 27th January, 2026

+### What I’ve done:
+- Completed OOPS Banner App

+### What I will do next:
+- Revise DSA

+### Issues:
+- None

+---

+## 28th January, 2026

+### What I’ve done:
+- Worked on Java Collections concepts
+- Completed the Collections assignment

+### What I will do next:
+- Start Factory Robot Hazard Analyzer project

+### Issues:
+- None

+---

+## 29th January, 2026

+### What I’ve done:
+- Started working on Factory Robot Hazard Analyzer
+- Set up the initial project structure

+### What I will do next:
+- Complete Factory Robot Hazard Analyzer project

+### Issues:
+- None

+---

+## 30th January, 2026

+### What I’ve done:
+- Completed Factory Robot Hazard Analyzer
+- Revised Data Structures for review

+### What I will do next:
+- Work on Java IO Streams

+### Issues:
+- None

+---

+## 31st January, 2026

+### What I’ve done:
+- Studied Java IO Streams concepts
+- Completed practical implementation
+- Pushed code to GitHub with proper folder structure
+- Attended Data Structure review

+### What I will do next:
+- Study Java Exception Handling

+### Issues:
+- None

+---

+## 2nd February, 2026

+### What I’ve done:
+- Studied Java Exception Handling concepts
+- Completed practical implementation
+- Pushed Exceptions assignment to GitHub

+### What I will do next:
+- Implement Ocean Fleet console-based application

+### Issues:
+- None

+---

+## 3rd February, 2026

+### What I’ve done:
+- Implemented Ocean Fleet console-based application use case-wise
+- Followed OOPS and Data Structures concepts
+- Used GitFlow branching strategy

+### What I will do next:
+- Work on Regex validation and JUnit

+### Issues:
+- None

+---

+## 4th February, 2026

+### What I’ve done:
+- Completed Regex validation programs
+- Implemented JUnit test cases
+- Pushed the code using GitFlow process

+### What I will do next:
+- Implement Java 8 features

+### Issues:
+- None

+---

+## 5th February, 2026

+### What I’ve done:
+- Implemented Java 8 features including Streams and Lambda expressions
+- Submitted the GitHub repository link

+### What I will do next:
+- Prepare for weekly review

+### Issues:
+- None

+---

+## 6th February, 2026

+### What I’ve done:
+- Studied thoroughly for the review session
+- Revised Java IO Streams, Exception Handling, OOPS concepts, Data Structures, and Java 8 features

+### What I will do next:
+- Attend PowerSkills program

+### Issues:
+- None

+---

+## 7th February, 2026

+### What I’ve done:
+- Attended PowerSkills program kickoff session
+- Learned the importance of participation, professionalism, and communication

+### What I will do next:
+- Create STREAM-API repository

+### Issues:
+- None

+---

+## 9th February, 2026

+### What I’ve done:
+- Created a new repository named STREAM-API
+- Set up main and develop branches using GitFlow
+- Prepared project structure for Java 8 Streams API implementation

+### What I will do next:
+- Study Advanced Java – Java 8 Streams concepts

+### Issues:
+- None

+---

+## 10th February, 2026

+### What I’ve done:
+- Worked on Advanced Java – Java 8 Features
+- Revised functional interfaces, lambda expressions, and stream operations

+### What I will do next:
+- Complete Streams API assignments

+### Issues:
+- None

+---

+## 11th February, 2026

+### What I’ve done:
+- Completed assignments related to Java 8 Streams API
+- Completed CSV Data Handling assignment
+- Followed proper folder structure and GitFlow process while pushing code

+### What I will do next:
+- Start Lexical Twist Puzzle Application

+### Issues:
+- None

+---

+## 12th February, 2026

+### What I’ve done:
+- Started working on console-based Lexical Twist Puzzle Application
+- Planned implementation use case-wise following OOPS principles and GitFlow strategy

+### What I will do next:
+- Review pending assignments and revise concepts

+### Issues:
+- None

+---

+## 13th February, 2026

+### What I’ve done:
+- Reviewed pending assignments up to CSV Data Handling
+- Prepared for upcoming review

+### What I will do next:
+- Attend SoftSkills presentation session

+### Issues:
+- None

+---

+## 14th February, 2026

+### What I’ve done:
+- Attended SoftSkills presentation session
+- Practiced structured communication and confident speaking

+### What I will do next:
+- Work on Trees and Graphs

+### Issues:
+- None

+---

+## 16th February, 2026

+### What I’ve done:
+- Studied Trees and Graphs concepts
+- Implemented BFS and DFS traversal techniques
+- Worked on binary tree and graph-based problem solving

+### What I will do next:
+- Prepare for review session

+### Issues:
+- None

+---

+## 17th February, 2026

+### What I’ve done:
+- Revised Java 8 Features
+- Revised Streams API and CSV Data Handling
+- Revised Trees & Graphs and OOPS concepts

+### What I will do next:
+- Study Annotations and Reflection

+### Issues:
+- None

+---

+## 18th February, 2026

+### What I’ve done:
+- Studied Annotations and Reflection concepts
+- Explored runtime inspection of classes, methods, and fields
+- Implemented practical examples

+### What I will do next:
+- Continue Advanced Java practice

+### Issues:
+- None